 This can be important from a legal perspective.
 Any barriers you can place between the two operation’s assets can prove valuable in the case of any legal issues.
 Best practice is to treat the brokerage and the trucking company as if they are in separate buildings by issuing invoices and printing checks between the two companies as if they are completely unrelated.

 2. Understand the steps involved in set-up

-There are a number steps you'll need to take before brokering freight.
-You'll need to get separate operating authority as a freight broker, acquire a $75,000 surety bond or trust fund, and register your new business.
-You'll find a good overview of the process by reading DAT's Freight Broker Start-up Guide.
+There are a number steps you’ll need to take before brokering freight.
+You’ll need to get a separate broker authority, acquire a $75,000 surety bond or trust fund, and register your new business.
+You’ll find a good overview of the process by reading DAT’s Freight Broker Start-up Guide.